SWOSSAA CONSTITUTION

 2.7 -- Admission Fee

-for all spectator sports (maximum five dollars ($5.00)).
+admission fee for all spectator sports (maximum five dollars ($5.00)).
 Net gate receipts belong to the host school.
-The

-penalty for charging more than the allotted amount is a $250.00 fine, payable
+The penalty for charging more than the allotted amount is a $250.00 fine,

-by the school to SWOSSAA.
-Until payment of fine is received, the school will be
+payable by the school to SWOSSAA.
+Until payment of fine is received, the school

 2.8 – Event Expenses